Poet Mary Oliver asks a question that stirs me to dream bigger and to imagine the infinite possibilities of my life. Here it is:

 However, once she started to dive in amazing things began to unfold.
 She was coming up with ideas that were so powerful they literally brought her to tears.
 She honed in on one of them and continued to expand on it.
 She just let herself brainstorm possibilities without any judgment.

-When she was done, she had conceived a revolutionary concept that will change the landscape of one of the most pressing challenges of our time.
+When she was done, she had conceived a revolutionary concept that would change the landscape of one of the most pressing challenges of our time.

 Using your imagination to dream gives your mind a chance to explore what’s possible, and it’s a vital component in creating the life you want.